-This framework is really all about getting you to think about how to formulate your culture, and communicate your vision and mission so you can hire consistently great people as well as attract strongly aligned customers and investors and keep them in sync so that collectively all your stakeholders can help accelerate your execution.
+In this unit you'll learn all about formulating your culture, and communicating your vision and mission so you can hire consistently great people as well as attract strongly aligned customers and investors.
+You'll also see how culture, vision, and mission can help you keep everyone in sync so that collectively all your stakeholders can help accelerate your execution.